molmod/openmm-tutorial-msbs/setup_hpc.md

 Submit a simple job script on the queue, in which you perform the same test.

-1. Run `nano job_openmm.sh` and add the following content, after which you save and close with `Ctrl-x`:
+1. Run `nano job_openmm.sh` and add the following content.
+   Change the variable `MSBS_ROOT` to match the location of your installation.
+   When done, save and close with `Ctrl-x`:

    ```bash
    #!/usr/bin/env bash